- How is childhood leukemia treated?

 Surgery for childhood leukemia

-Unlike most other cancers, surgery has only a small role in the treatment of leukemia.
+Surgery has only a small role in treating leukemia.
 This is because leukemia is a disease of blood and bone marrow and cannot be cured with surgery.

 In cases where a boy with leukemia has a relapse of the disease in a testicle, surgery may be done to remove the testicle (along with giving chemotherapy to treat the rest of the body).

 Last Medical Review: 05/13/2015